econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 A little [science fact][whywecry] actually: Tears that come from emotions have [higher levels of stress hormones][stresstears] versus tears from cutting an onion, allergies, etc.  They contain [ACTH][acth] - a hormone that regulates our adrenaline, as well as [Enkephalin][enkephalin] - one of the body's natural pain relievers.
 And crying is actually one of the body’s quickest ways to release that pent-up stress.

 Therefore, I do suggest frustrated new coders to allow themselves to cry.
-Of course, folks may also mitigate stress via exercise, meditation, perhaps a class of wine or four.
+Of course, folks may also mitigate stress via exercise, meditation, perhaps a glass of wine or four.
 But don’t be embarrassed if you want to cry - it’s a biological mechanism we have at our disposal.

 Likewise, in my experience, after a good cry, and maybe some time away from my computer, I am of course feeling physically better.
 And then a big break through happens!
 Now I don't know if it's scientifically provable, but I always seem to have a break through post-cry.
 Whether I epically redeem myself at work after looking like an idiot, or finally deploying my dumbass little app, I have a win.
 So I can trust that my need to cry is just the lowest point of the current break-learn-break cycle I’m going through.